 Anise is an ancient spice used throughout the world as a medicine, flavoring, aphrodisiac and even in magic.
 Drinking anise infused tea was said to increase psychic ability and keeping seeds in your pocket would ward off the evil eye.
 But mostly, anise attracts.
 Hunters use it to lure deer, 16th century mice ate it, and fisherman sometimes rub anise oil on bait to attract fish.

-This recipe, inspired by a cookie I saw last week, was made with some McCormick pure anise extract I picked up at Wal*Mart.
-I didn’t think I’d care for it much because unlike deer, mice and fish, I’m not really into anise’s flavor, but the cookies were so pretty I wanted to bake them and take a picture.
+This recipe calls for anise extract.
+I didn't think I'd care for it much because unlike deer, mice and fish, I'm not really into anise's flavor, but the cookies were so pretty I wanted to bake them and take a picture.
 Surprise!
 They were delicious.
-Or maybe I’d just never had a really fresh frosted anise cookie?
-I’m not sure, but I’m looking forward to sharing them with my family of licorice lovers.
-If I liked the cookies, they’ll love them.
+Or maybe I'd just never had a really fresh frosted anise cookie?
+I'm not sure, but I'm looking forward to sharing them with my family of licorice lovers.
+If I liked the cookies, they'll love them.